NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

     reader = app.createReader("/Users/me/Pictures/mySequence###.exr")
     writer = app.createWriter("/Users/me/Pictures/myVideo.mov")

-In case 2 plug-ins can decode/encode the same format, e.g: ReadPSD and ReadOIIO can both read .psd files, internally Natron picks the "best" OpenFX plug-in to decode/encode the image sequence/video according to the settings in the Preferences of Natron.
+In case 2 plug-ins can decode/encode the same format, e.g. ReadPSD and ReadOIIO can both read .psd files, internally Natron picks the "best" OpenFX plug-in to decode/encode the image sequence/video according to the settings in the Preferences of Natron.
 If however you need a specific decoder/encoder to decode/encode the file format, you can use